USDA NASS (June 2025) Acreage, ISSN: 1949-1522, p. 32.

 USDA NASS (2021) Agricultural Statistics 2021, table 1-72, p.
 I-40. https://downloads.usda.library.cornell.edu/usda-esmis/files/j3860694x/gq67m183k/np194m208/2021_Agricultural_Statistics_Book.pdf [In 2019, total cottonseed weight was 5,945 million tons and total disappearance for commercial feed was 2,258 million tons of cottonseed cake or meal, or about 38% of the volume of cottonseed.]

-Exports – were ~74% of total disappearance.
+Exports were ~29% of total disappearance.
 The top 3 markets for sorghum constituted more than 99% of total exports.[2]
-Those 3 markets used roughly 63% of its sorghum as feed, making exported sorghum for feed ~47% of total disappearance.[3]
+Those 3 markets used roughly 58% of its sorghum for feed, making exported sorghum for feed ~17% of total disappearance.[3]

-USDA Foreign Agricultural Service, Production, Supply and Distribution (PS&D) database, reporting period January 2024.
-[Analysis: a) Graphical queries for top 3 markets, calculating sorghum “feed waste domestic consumption” as a percentage of sorghum “total domestic consumption.
-2023-2024. b) Weighting the percentage of feed waste domestic consumption by country]
+USDA Foreign Agricultural Service, Production, Supply and Distribution (PS&D) database, reporting period August 2025 for year 2024.
+[Analysis: a) Graphical queries for top 3 markets, calculating sorghum “feed waste domestic consumption” as a percentage of “total domestic consumption” 2024. b) Weighting the percentage of feed waste domestic consumption by country]

 Much of the unharvested acreage was likely used to graze livestock directly, though the USDA does not estimate that usage, and we do not include it in our tallies.[2,3]